 The new Core Line Wulf looks even better in person than in the pictures, and performs better than can be expected without destroying your wallet

-Last Update: December 2017 (Updated Core Line model selection)
+Last Update: June 2018 (Updated Core Line model selection & repairs)

 The State Bicycle Co Wulf is versatile single or fixed-speed bike crafted from steel.
 The overall concept is to be minimalistic with a slight racing look.
 This bike has more than first expected considering its low price.
 The color is black, but not the standard black.
 It is matte black which seems to incorporate gray shade into it.